 Tim also counsels both insurance carriers and policy-holders regarding their rights under insurance policies in both first-party and third-party settings.
 He has extensive experience in insurance coverage disputes, and brings declaratory judgment and/or bad faith actions where necessary in both state and federal court.
 Tim serves as personal counsel to insureds to help protect their interests where a defense is being provided to the insured under a reservation of rights.
 Where necessary, Tim can protect his clients in such situations from personal exposure by negotiating a settlement based on a stipulated judgment in exchange for a covenant not to execute and an assignment of his client’s rights.

-Tim commutes to Seattle from Arlington, where he lives with his wife, four dogs, and two horses.
+Tim commutes to Seattle from Duvall, where he lives with his wife, daughter, grandson, four dogs, and two horses.
 An avid climber for many years before grinding his knees into dust, Tim now focuses on his horses and trail riding, as well as buying and selling antiques with his wife.

 University of Washington School of Law, J.D. with honors, 2004